-Finally, we use this estimated total noise-power spectrum to perform the noise correction of the residual surface-brightness fluctuations measured within the chosen wave-number range assuming that the observational noise and the potential fluctuations $\delta\psi$, perturbing the smooth lensing potential, are independent stochastic processes.
-Consequently, we consider the corresponding power spectra to be additive, which allows us to subtract the estimated noise-power spectrum from the power spectrum of the total residual surface-brightness fluctuations measured in the observed HST image (see Fig.~\ref{fig:power_spectra} for the result).
-The difference of these two power spectra constitutes our best estimate of the noise-corrected residual surface-brightness fluctuations and is treated in our further analysis as an upper limit to the power spectrum of the surface-brightness anomalies $P_{\delta I}(k)$ arising in the lensed images due to density fluctuations in the lensing-mass distribution.
+Finally, we use this estimated total noise power spectrum to perform the noise correction of the residual surface-brightness fluctuations.
+We assume that the observational noise and the potential fluctuations $\delta\psi$, perturbing the smooth lensing potential, are independent stochastic processes and consider the corresponding power spectra to be additive.
+This allows us to subtract the estimated noise power spectrum from the power spectrum of the total residual surface-brightness fluctuations, as illustrated in Fig.~\ref{fig:power_spectra}.
+The difference of these two power spectra is treated in our further analysis as an upper limit to the power spectrum of the surface-brightness anomalies $P_{\delta I}(k)$ caused by the hypothetical small-scale mass structures in the lens galaxy.